Wang (surname)

 Wang (/wɑːŋ/) is the pinyin romanization of the common Chinese surname 王 (Wáng).
-It has a mixture of various origin with uncertain lineage of family history, however it is currently the most common surname in Mainland China, one of the most common surnames in Asia, with more than 107 million in Asia.
+It has a mixture of various origin with uncertain lineage of family history.
+It is currently the most common surname in Mainland China and one of the most common surnames in Asia, with more than 107 million in Asia.
 It is the 8th name listed in the famous Hundred Family Surnames.

 A separate surname 汪 (Wāng) is also romanized as Wang.

-Wang also has less common unrelated origins in the Scandinavian and Germanic languages.

 Population and distribution

 Wáng is one of the most common surnames in the world and was listed by the People's Republic of China's National Citizen ID Information System as the most common surname in mainland China in April 2007, with 92.88 million bearers and comprising 7.25% of the general population.

-A 2018 survey found that there were over 100 million bearrers in China, ranking first.
+A 2018 survey found that there were over 100 million bearers in China, ranking first.

 Wang was also the most common surname in Mainland China in 2019.

 A 2013 study found the province with the most people sharing the name was Henan.
 Overall, the name is more prevalent in Northern China.
 In 2019, it was the most common surname in nearly every northern province or province-level division: Xinjiang, Gansu, Inner Mongolia, Shaanxi, Shanxi, Henan, Hebei, Anhui, Jiangsu, Shandong, Beijing, Tianjin, Liaoning, Jilin, and Heilongjiang, as well as the southern province of Hainan.

 It was the 6th most common surname in Taiwan in 2018, comprising 4.10% of the general population.

-Ong is the 5th-most-common surname among Chinese Singaporeans and Wang the 6th, although Wong can also include the surname 黃 (Huang in Mandarin).
+Ong is the 5th-most-common surname among Chinese Singaporeans and Wong the 6th, although Wong can also include the surname 黃 (Huang in Mandarin).
 Singaporean Wangs are 78,000 and 1.5% of Singapore's population and 2.5% of Singapore's Chinese population.

 There are 143,000 recorded Wangs in the United States as of 2014.
 This is a double increase from 2000, when 63,800 Wangs ranked 10th most common amongst Asian Americans and 440th amongst all Americans, respectively.
 There are 51,000 Wangs in California, 17,000 in New York, 10,400 in Texas, 5,900 in New Jersey, and 5,700 in Illinois.
 Californian Wangs rank 55th in the state, the highest rank for Wang for any state.
 Wang and Wong are sometimes interchangeable, as well as other Wang-based surnames so the number could vary.

 Wang is a fairly rare surname in South Korea.
-The year 2000 South Korean Census listed only 23,447 Wangs.
+The 2000 South Korean Census listed only 23,447 Wangs.